wpilibsuite/frc-docs/source/docs/software/advanced-controls/introduction/tuning-turret.rst

 Picking the Control Strategy for a Turret Position Controller
 -------------------------------------------------------------

 In general: the more voltage that is applied to the motor, the faster the motor (and turret) will spin.
-Once voltage is removed, friction slowly decreases the spinning until the turret stops.
+Once voltage is removed, friction and back-EMF slowly decrease the spinning until the turret stops.
 We want to make the turret rotate to a given position.

 Like in the case of the :ref:`vertical arm <docs/software/advanced-controls/introduction/tuning-vertical-arm:Tuning a Vertical Arm Position Controller>`, and unlike the case of the :ref:`flywheel <docs/software/advanced-controls/introduction/tuning-flywheel:Tuning a Flyhweel Velocity Controller>`, we are trying to control the *position* rather than the *velocity* of our mechanism.